Abbie Chatfield

 She rose to fame as the runner-up on the seventh season of The Bachelor Australia.
 She later appeared as a contestant on the third season of Bachelor in Paradise Australia.
 Chatfield went on to win the seventh season of Network 10's I'm A Celebrity...Get Me Out Of Here!
 Australia in early 2021, and later that year, appeared as the host of 9 Network's Love Island Afterparty Australia.
 In 2022, Chatfield landed her own mini TV series as a part of Network 10's pilot showcase called Abbie Chats.
 In 2023, she began hosting a new reality series, FBoy Island Australia, on Binge.
 She previously hosted her own national radio show Hot Nights with Abbie Chatfield on the Hit Network.

 Early life and education

-Chatfield was born on 20 June 1995 and grew up in both Brisbane and on the Gold Coast.
-She attended St Rita's College Brisbane and later attended Queensland University of Technology, graduating in 2018 with a bachelor's degree in property economics.
+Chatfield was born on the Gold Coast.
+She grew up in the southern Gold Coast suburb of Elanora and attended primary school at Aspley State Primary School while regularly competing in local dance competitions throughout her childhood.
+After spending the majority of her upbringing living on the northside of Brisbane, Chatfield moved to Brisbane to finish her secondary schooling at St Rita's College and later attended Queensland University of Technology, graduating in 2018 with a bachelor's degree in property economics.
+In a 2024 interview she stated "the Gold Coast is more my home to me than Brisbane" and said she hopes to move back to her home city to raise a family in the future.